kage-tv/Afkbot/README.md

-# 🤖 Aternos 24/7 Hosting Bot
+# 🤖 24/7 Hosting Bot

-A Minecraft bot that helps keep an Aternos server online 24/7 by automatically joining it using a Mineflayer-based bot.
+A Minecraft bot that helps keep a Minecraft server online 24/7 by automatically joining it using a Mineflayer-based bot.
 Perfect for SMPs or small multiplayer servers that shut down when no players are online.

 ---